loganjordon/tale/_posts/2020-11-13-objective-morality.md

 ## Clear Morality Requires a Clear View of Reality

 Richard Dawkins, the arch-atheist of our generation, explains that he desires morals to be thought out, discussed, and argued.
 Sounds great, right?
-But, wait a second, what are we thinking, discussing, and arguing on the basis of?
+But, wait a second, what are we basing our thinking, discussing, and arguing on?
 What is our basis for morality?
 Our individual thoughts?

 This same desire to strike moral gold was exactly what we tried to do in my undergraduate ethics classes.
 We would discuss, by logical means no less, what might be thought of as right or wrong outside of an objective moral law.
-The problem with this however was that not every secular viewpoint arrived at the same answers.
+The problem with this however was that every secular viewpoint arrived at different answers.

 So then which one is the right one?
 The utilitarian worldview?
 The qualitative hedonism worldview?
 The eudaimonism worldview?

 In order for morality to be absolutely and objectively clear, it must be based a clear view of reality.
-And no one has a clearer view of reality than the Creator of reality itself—God.
+And no one has a clearer view of reality than the Creator of reality—God.

-## Do You Have a Clear Morals?
+## Do You Abide by Clear Morals?

 A couple of quick questions for you: